dekoza/mtgpl/CLB.rst

    At the beginning of combat on your turn, another target creature you control gains haste and myriad until end of turn.
 (Whenever it attacks, for each opponent other than defending player, you may create a token that's a copy of that creature that's tapped and attacking that player or a planeswalker they control.
 Exile the tokens at end of combat.)

-:mtgtip:`Dynaheir, Invoker Adept<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/3/c301b389-d802-4a8b-8681-9b50c8667423.jpg?1652817152|https://scryfall.com/card/clb/273/dynaheir-invoker-adept?utm_source=api>`
+:mtgtip:`Dynaheir, Invoker Adept<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/3/c301b389-d802-4a8b-8681-9b50c8667423.jpg?1654082440|https://scryfall.com/card/clb/273/dynaheir-invoker-adept?utm_source=api>`
    Haste

    You may activate abilities of other creatures you control as though those creatures had haste.

-   |tap|: When you next activate an ability this turn by spending four or more mana to activate it, copy that ability.
+   |tap|: When you next activate an ability that isn't a mana ability this turn by spending four or more mana to activate it, copy that ability.
 You may choose new targets for the copy.

 :mtgtip:`Elminster<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/e/4eac2b49-6cb6-4ff4-8fac-2ba669326640.jpg?1652815758|https://scryfall.com/card/clb/274/elminster?utm_source=api>`